We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 |18 meals per week||around $11||larger households|

 Individuals can pause, cancel, or change their Factor meal delivery service plan at any time.
-To avoid unwanted charges and meals, the company advises a person cancel their orders before the weekly cutoff time of 11:59 p.m.
+To avoid unwanted charges and meals, the company advises a person to cancel their orders before the weekly cutoff time of 11:59 p.m.
 CT.

 Factor meals include lunches and dinners.
 The company also offers limited breakfast items, as well as snacks and drinks.
 The following are some available options: